Tigray Democratic Solidarity

-The Tigray Democratic Solidarity (ዲሞክራስያዊ ስምረት ትግራይ), also known as Simret (Tigrinya for "Solidarity"), is a newly formed political party in the Tigray Region of Ethiopia.
+The Tigray Democratic Solidarity, commonly known as Simret ("Solidarity"), is a liberal political party in the Tigray Region of Ethiopia.
+The party received provisional registration from the National Election Board of Ethiopia on 26 May 2025.
+The party was formed after a split within the Tigray People's Liberation Front and is led by Getachew Reda.

-History and Formation
+History and formation

 The Tigray Democratic Solidarity (Simret) was granted provisional registration by the National Election Board of Ethiopia (NEBE) on 26 May 2025.

 The party's formation follows a major internal rift within the long-dominant Tigray People's Liberation Front (TPLF) and the NEBE's subsequent revocation of the TPLF's legal status as a political party on 13 May 2025.
 Simret's leadership is drawn from a faction of former TPLF senior officials and allies who were expelled from the party in 2024 after a public split.

-Leadership and Structure
+Leadership and structure

-On October 24, 2025, the party held its constituent assembly in Addis Ababa, attended by 256 members.
+On 24 October 2025, the party held its constituent assembly in Addis Ababa, attended by 256 members.
 The assembly formally elected the party's first leadership structure.